Otitis externa is an infection of the external ear, a common condition that is mainly seen in primary care.

 The skin becomes erythematous, swollen, tender, and warm, leading to debris and discharge accumulation.
 The narrowing of the canal, in combination with the accumulation of debris, leads to further entrapment of pathogens and propagating the infective process.

-The most common causative pathogens are Pseudomonas Aeruginosa (around 40%), S. Epidermidis, S. Aureus, and anaerobes.
-In rarer cases, it can be due to a fungal infection (typically Aspergillus spp.).
+The most common causative pathogens include Pseudomonas Aeruginosa (around 40%), S. Epidermidis, S. Aureus, and anaerobes.
+In rarer cases, it can be due to a fungal infection (typically Aspergillus spp. or Candida).

 Risk Factors